BobStein/qiki-python/README.md

 word = lex.read_word(idn)   # the same
 ```

-If you have a database with numeric ids
+If you know a database with numeric ids
-you can make a lex that will churn out
+you can make a lex that will provide
 a word for any record in that database.
-Then a sentence
+Then you can make up words
-can refer to those records.
+that refer to those records.
+You could triple-like one record,
+suggest correcting another,
+and claim another validates
+some comment somewhere.

+## the no-center thing

+So if you want,
+your lex can connect to other lexes.
+Because of dirty tricks with qiki numbers,
+the sentences in your lex
+can use the words in any other lex.

+If you want help making sense
+of your lex and your words,
+the best chance comes from making it all public.
+Everyone's job, remember.
+You get to rate how well that works.

+Human opinions are messy.
+That's what we do.
+You may want to use tools to extract meaning
+from the mess of human opinions in your lex.
+Or you may want to make and share
+tools that do that.

-## so what is a word?
+## so what does a word represent?

+A word can represent
+a skit about cheese,
+or that meme your friend would like,
+or the cure for your grandmother's cancer,
+or the good part of a video,
+or whoever designed that curvy part on your phone.

-A word can be a lot more
+A word can be more
-than just a rating.
+than a rating.
 It can represent any thing,
 or relationship between things.
 It can be any abstraction at all.

 A word can represent an algorithm you make
 to extract something interesting
 from a bunch of other words.
-Make up a qiki word for your algorithm
+Make up a qiki word for that,
-so we can use it.
+and other lexes can use it.
 And rate it.
 And reward it.
 And encourage more like it.

-A word can represent the system
+A word can represent the next big thing
-that will start over and displace this software,
+that will make this software obsolete,
+or eclipse the reckless adventures
+I try to start with it,
-after it goes down in flames
+after they go down in flames
 from regulation,
 big ventures,
 bungled financing,